Top Tip 1 – Try not to use bullet points!

 Top Tip 10 – How to record your competency evidence

-If you are working towards developing the required competences for CEng, collect and record evidence against specific competences using the self-assessment function in the IPD (Initial Professional Development) section of Career Manager.
+If you are working towards developing the required competences for CEng, collect and record evidence against specific competences using the self-assessment function in Career Manager.
 You can then transfer this evidence to your application once you are ready to apply.

 You should also refer to the UK-SPEC or ICTTech standard throughout your application as this describes the competence and commitment requirements required for each registration category.